Fidge123/DSAbot/README.md

 ### Routine checks

-Same applies to routine checks but they can be forced by replying with **Force**
+Same applies to routine checks, but they can be forced by replying with **Force**

 > !
 14 14 15 @ 17 -2